FineUploader/fine-uploader/readme.md

             <td>totalParts</td>
             <td>string</td>
             <td>qqtotalparts</td>
-            <td>Name of the parameter passed with a chunked request that specifies the total number of chunks associated with the underlying file.</td>
+            <td>Name of the parameter passed with a chunked request that specifies the total number of chunks associated with the underlying file or `Blob`.</td>
         </tr>
         <tr>
             <td>filename</td>
             <td>string</td>
             <td>qqfilename</td>
-            <td>Name of the parameter passed with a chunked request that specifies the name of the associated file.
+            <td>Name of the parameter passed with a chunked request that specifies the name of the associated file or `Blob`.
 This is useful for chunked
             requests that are multipart encoded, since the filename reported by the user agent in the content-disposition header will be either "blob" or an empty string.</td>
         </tr>